 A. Yes - our stairclimbers work on all floor surfaces.
-The wheels have been designed to be non marking.
 The pneumatic tyres on the SAL are very soft on floor surfaces.
 If you are looking to move very heavy items you do have to be aware of that weight on the surface you are moving them on.
 In such cases it may be advisable to lay boards to protect various flooring.

 Q. I cannot bend easily - will I still be able to use it?

-A. Yes - you do not need to bend a lot to use these, if you are able to use a sack truck, you should be able to use a stairclimber.
+A. Yes - you do not need to bend a lot to use these, if you are able to use a sack truck and can balance and support the load on the flat, you should be able to use a stairclimber.

 Q. How do I load the items onto the unit?